tedheikkila/workout-tracker/README.md

 # workout-tracker
-uses Mongoose and MongoDB to add workouts and track progress
+uses Mongoose and MongoDB to add workouts and track fitness progress

 ## Table of Contents